cvs-health/testilo/README.md

 The `score` module scores a report.
 Its `score()` function takes two arguments:
 - a scoring function
-- a report object
+- an array of report objects

-The `multiScore` module scores a collection of reports.
-Its `multiScore()` function takes two arguments: a scoring function and a collection of reports.

 A scoring function defines scoring rules.
 The Testilo package contains a `procs/score` directory, in which there are modules that export scoring functions.
 You can use one of those scoring functions, or you can create your own.

 ### Invocation

-There are two ways to use the `score` and `multiScore` modules.
+There are two ways to use the `score` module.

 #### By a module